Planting flowers for bees and other pollinators is the #1 way you can help both

-Here is a quick snapshot of some great flowers that will grow here in Lethbrige and can be found at many of our garden centers and hardware stores:
+Here is a quick snapshot of some great flowers that will grow here in Lethbridge and can be found at many of our garden centers:

 Trees & Shrubs:

 For more information, check out this Pollinator Planting Guide for the Moist Mixed Grasslands, developed by the Pollinator Partnership.